-- Lunawood cladding profiles are recommended to be fixed with Fixing Group Solida 1 stainless steel screws or similar. - Screw length should be greater than 2,5x the thickness of the cladding profile, and less than the sum of the facade and support battens thicknesses. - Pre-drill the screw holes when the fixing point is less than 2-3/4" from the end of the cladding profile; this avoids the risk of cracks appearing during installation. - Fasten screws to the correct depth.
+- Lunawood cladding profiles are recommended to be fixed with Fixing Group Solida 1 stainless steel screws or similar. - Screw length should be greater than 2x the thickness of the cladding profile, and less than the sum of the facade and support battens thicknesses. - Pre-drill the screw holes when the fixing point is less than 3 inch from the end of the cladding profile; this avoids the risk of cracks appearing during installation. - Fasten screws to the correct depth.
 The screw head must be flush with the cladding profile surface in order to prevent splits, surface staining and moisture traps.

-• Use one fixing at each cladding/batten intersection when the cladding profile is less than 5-1/2" wide.
-Use two fixings when the cladding profile is wider than 5-1/2".
+• Use one fixing at each cladding/batten intersection when the cladding profile is less than 6 inch wide.
+Use two fixings when the cladding profile is wider than 6 inch.
 Always respect the edge distances recommendations.